Ela Bhatt: Awards and recognition

 Bhatt was one of the founders of Women's World Banking in 1979 with Esther Ocloo and Michaela Walsh, and served as its chair from 1980 to 1998.
 She has served as Chair of the SEWA Cooperative Bank, of HomeNet, of the International Alliance of Street Vendors, and was formerly on the board of directors of WIEGO.
 She was also a trustee of the Rockefeller Foundation.

 Bhatt was granted an honorary Doctorate degree in Humane Letters by Harvard University in June 2001.
 In 2012, she received a Doctor of Humane Letters, honoris causa from Georgetown University and an honorary doctorate from Université libre de Bruxelles in Brussels, Belgium.
-She also held honorary doctorates from Yale and University of Natal.
+She also held honorary doctorates from Yale and the University of Natal.

 Ela Bhatt was also awarded the civilian honour of Padma Shri by the Government of India in 1985, and the Padma Bhushan in 1986.
 She was awarded the Ramon Magsaysay Award for Community Leadership in 1977 and the Right Livelihood Award in 1984.

-Bhatt was chosen for the Niwano Peace Prize for 2010 for her work empowering poor women in India.
+Bhatt was chosen for the Niwano Peace Prize in 2010 for her work empowering poor women in India.

-On November 2010, US Secretary of State Hillary Clinton honoured Bhatt with the Global Fairness Initiative Award for helping move more than a million poor women in India to a position of dignity and independence.
+In November 2010, US Secretary of State Hillary Clinton honoured Bhatt with the Global Fairness Initiative Award for helping move more than a million poor women in India to a position of dignity and independence.

-Ela Bhatt was honoured with the prestigious Radcliffe Medal on 27 May 2011 on Radcliffe day for her efforts in helping uplift women, which has had a significant impact on society.
+Ela Bhatt was honoured with the prestigious Radcliffe Medal on 27 May 2011 on Radcliffe Day for her efforts in helping uplift women, which has had a significant impact on society.

 In November 2011, Ela Bhatt was selected for the Indira Gandhi Prize for Peace, Disarmament and Development 2011 for her lifetime achievements in empowering women through grassroots entrepreneurship.

 In June 2012, US Secretary of State Hillary Clinton identified Ela Bhatt as one of her 'heroines'.
 She said, "I have a lot of heroes and heroines around the world and one of them is Ela Bhatt, who started an organisation called the Self-Employed Women's Association (SEWA) in India many years ago".

 Writings

-Bhatt's book has been translated in Gujarati, Urdu, Hindi and is currently being translated in French and Tamil.
+Bhatt's book has been translated into Gujarati, Urdu, Hindi and is currently being translated into French and Tamil.